SyedAhmedCU/TicTacToeAPI/README.md

 ]
 ```
 ### Endpont 6 `POST /api/Player`
 This endpoint is for adding a new player with just a name.
 It will create an id (Guid).
-Name is used as an unique id, so if the player name already exist, it will return a satus code 400 with error message.
+Name is used as a unique id, so if the player name already exist in database, it will return a status code 400 with error message.
 - Sample request: NewPlayer JSON
 ```JSON
 {